Muerr/games/mplus.md

 *This is a DPS affix*

-Bursting is *also* a very problematic affix.
-It requires that DPS coordinate so their damage kills mobs in a staggered fashion so that the bursting stacks don't outpace the healer's ability to keep everyone's hit points up. *Generally* speaking, keep an eye on the bursting stacks and slow or stop DPS when it reachs 3 or 4 stacks.
+Bursting is *also* a very problematic affix and adjusts DPS behavior.
+It requires that DPS coordinate so their damage kills mobs in a staggered fashion so that the bursting stacks don't outpace the healer's ability to keep everyonealive. *Generally* speaking, keep an eye on the bursting stacks and slow or stop DPS when it reachs 3 or 4 stacks.
 Be ready to use personal CDs to survive large bursting stacks (over 5).

 Be especially careful on packs such as I mentioned in Bolstering where there's little mobs.
 They can die very quickly and add 5+ stacks of Bursting and then wipe the group.

-This is a good use for a WeakAura that reminds you to stop/slow DPS when you have higher stacks of Bursting.
+This is a good use for [a WeakAura that reminds](https://wago.io/search/bursting) you to stop/slow DPS when you have higher stacks of Bursting.

 The tank should pull packs within their group's ability to cleave things down in a manner that staggers stacks for maximum survivability.

 ## Raging

+*This is a Tank affix*

-This is a tank-focused affix.
-Classes with a "Soothe" such as Hunters and Druids should dispel the raging from low HP mobs, especially ones that are problematic.
-Mostly this doesn't change rotations for DPS, but it's a  good idea to ensure that you /assist your tank and kill things that are low HP as fast as possible.
+While this affects the tank, everyone can help mitigate.
+Classes with a "Soothe" such as BM Hunters and Druids should dispel the raging from low HP mobs, especially ones that are problematic, or "minibosses."
+Mostly this doesn't change rotations for DPS, but it's a  good idea to ensure that you `/assist` your tank and kill things that are low HP as fast as possible.

 ## Sanguine

+*This is an easy affix*

-This is an *easy* affix to handle, especially for ranged DPS.
+Especially for ranged DPS.
 Melee DPS, position yourself to the *side* of mobs/packs so that when mobs die and the tank moves, you're not constantly walking through pools of Sanguine Ichor.
 If you have a leap or fast movement cooldown use those to get past / through puddles.
 Also, try to kill packs of mobs at the same time so their pools drop in a smaller location.

 ## Teeming